The Man with the Golden Gun (film): Plot

 Anders reveals to Bond that she sent the bullet to London.
-She wants him to kill Scaramanga, and promises to give him the Solex as they spent the night together.
-At a Muay Thai boxing event the next day, Bond finds Anders sitting and staring silently, dead from a bullet to the heart.
-Scaramanga arrives and introduces himself to Bond, but Bond is able to smuggle the Solex to Hip, who passes it to Goodnight.
+She wants him to kill Scaramanga, and promises to give him the Solex as they spend the night together.
+At a Muay Thai event the next day, Bond finds Anders sitting and staring silently, dead from a bullet to the heart.
+Scaramanga arrives and introduces himself to Bond, but Bond is able to smuggle the Solex to Hip, who gives it to Goodnight.
 When Goodnight follows Nick Nack to place a homing device on Scaramanga's car, Scaramanga traps her in the car's boot.
 Bond discovers Scaramanga driving off and steals an AMC Hornet from a showroom to give chase, coincidentally with the holidaying J.W.
 Pepper (the Louisianan sheriff Bond encountered in Live and Let Die) sitting inside.
 The chase concludes when Scaramanga's AMC Matador hides in a building and then transforms into a plane that flies off.

-Tracking Goodnight's homing beacon, Bond takes a seaplane and flies to Scaramanga's island in the Red Chinese waters.
-Scaramanga welcomes and shows Bond the solar power plant facility that he has obtained from Hai Fat, the technology for which he intends to sell to the highest bidder.
-While demonstrating the equipment, Scaramanga uses the solar-powered energy beam to destroy Bond's plane, preventing him from escaping.
+Tracking Goodnight's homing beacon, Bond takes a RC-3 Seabee seaplane and flies to Scaramanga's island in the Red Chinese waters.
+Scaramanga shows Bond the solar power plant facility that he has obtained from Hai Fat, the technology for which he intends to sell to the highest bidder.
+While demonstrating the equipment, Scaramanga uses the solar-powered energy beam to destroy Bond's seaplane, preventing him from escaping.

 During lunch, Scaramanga proposes a pistol duel with Bond on the beach.
 With Nick Nack officiating, the two men take twenty paces, but when Bond turns and fires, Scaramanga has vanished.
 Nick Nack leads Bond into Scaramanga's manor and funhouse section.
 Bond eventually outwits and kills Scaramanga by posing as his mannequin.
-Goodnight kills Scaramanga's security chief Kra, but the latter's fall into a liquid helium vat causes the plant's temperature to spiral out of control.
+Goodnight kills Scaramanga's security chief Kra, but Kra's fall into a liquid helium vat causes the plant's temperature to spiral out of control.
 Bond retrieves the Solex unit just before the plant is destroyed, and they escape unharmed in Scaramanga's Chinese junk.
 After Bond fends off a final attack by Nick Nack, he romances Goodnight.